inplayer-org/docs/docs/apireference.md

 ---
-id: api
+id: apireference
-title: API technical reference
+title: Technical reference
 ---

 For full technical reference of the InPlayer API visit this page: